tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@digvijaysrathore/index.md

 description: "MERN Stack"
 ---

 Hi!
-I am Digvijay, MERN stack developer.
+I am Digvijay, MERN stack developer. 👋👨‍💻

 ### introduction

-Hi!
-I am Digvijay, a 15 y/o from Jodhpur, Rajasthan.
-MERN is my staple tech stack.
+👋👨‍💻 Hi!
+I am Digvijay, a 15 y/o MERN developer from Jodhpur, Rajasthan.
 All I have learnt till now is self taught.
-I loved building digital products, I have worked at a startup previously as an intern.
-Web dev has empowered me to create something that solves problem and that's what I have did with all of my projects.
+I love building tech-based products, I have worked at a startup previously as an intern.
+I enjoy learning new technologies and startup.

 ![image](https://avatars3.githubusercontent.com/u/59700645?s=460&u=59aaf467f690a7216b807c927c9b4b399657d98a&v=4)

-## why are you taking this challenge?
+## why are you taking this challenge? 🤷

-I need an internship/job to have some experience of writing code on scale helping a number of users, which will ultimately let me learn and explore more in my niche.
+I need an internship/job to have some experience of writing code for a porduction level application that helps a large number of users, which will ultimately let me learn and explore more in my niche.

-## something interesting about you?
+## something interesting about you? 🤩

 As a 15 year old I always think my next project will be a billion dollar startup.

-### help I need?

-It would be highly appreciated if I am provided with some help for learning to work with MongoDB or nosql databases.

-### how to contact me?
+### how to contact me? 📮

 - [Twitter](https://twitter.com/novadigvijay)
 - [LinkedIn](https://www.linkedin.com/in/digvijaysrathore)
 - [Email](dynamicdigvijay@gmail.com)

-### projects
+### projects 🧑‍💻

 - ### 1.
 Slash Co